-A brand can set quantity requirements and restrictions for a product, in order to control the quantity of the product that a customer can order.
-A brand can fill out the minimum/maximum quantity fields, the quantity increment field, and the minimum/maximum basket quantity fields to define order requirements and restrictions.
+A brand can set quantity requirements and restrictions for a product, in order to control the quantity of a product that a customer can order.
+A brand can fill out the minimum/maximum quantity fields, the quantity increment field, and the minimum/maximum basket quantity fields to define requirements and restrictions.

 Minimum Quantity: Fill in this field to define a minimum order quantity for the product.
 The default minimum order quantity within this field will always be set to 1.